 - Quit resources

 This toolkit was designed to be helpful for all school staff, including administrators, teachers, coaches, nurses, and counselors.
-Download this resource and use as a tool for your school to address tobacco use among young people.
-This toolkit is coming soon!
+See a web-based version of this toolkit on our Tobacco Free Schools page.

 Regulations for tobacco and vaping devices are changing rapidly, especially when it comes to youth access to these products.
 There are several federal, state, and local regulations that apply to e-cigarettes and all tobacco products.